 Year One (September to August)

 MF students register at UBC but spend the year in Europe at their chosen TRANSFOR-M partner institution and complete that institution’s Master program degree requirements (dual registration).
-MF students will be registered in the 6-credit FRST 548 Major Essay course that activates MF registration and fees (concurrent registration).
+UBC registration will be FRST 548 Major Essay.

 Year Two (September to April)

 MF students return to UBC and complete a total of 30 credits to qualify for MF degree conferral: either a 3-credit major essay with 27 credits of approved course work, or a 6-credit major essay with 24 credits of approved course work.
-Approved course work must include FRST 544 (Technical Communications) and FRST 547 (Forestry in BC).
-MF graduation is expected in the following Spring, but continued registration through to the following August or December is allowed, if further time is approved by the Program Director (continuing tuition is assessed for extra terms).
+Course work must include FRST 544 (Technical Communications).
+FRST 547 (Forestry in BC) is strongly recommended for students from outside of British Columbia or without a UBC Forestry undergraduate degree, and FRST 545 (Technical Writing) is also recommended.
+MF graduation is expected in the Spring, but continued registration through to August or December is allowed, if further time is approved by the Program Director (continuing tuition is assessed for extra terms).

 * Flexibility may be offered for students to complete their UBC MF requirements in Year One and go to Europe in Year Two.
 Please discuss this option with the UBC TRANSFOR-M Director during your interview.